FlowBox/flowbox-dev/README.md

 * http://git-scm.com/book
 * http://nvie.com/posts/a-successful-git-branching-model/

+Often multiple persons commit code to a projects.
+To distinguish the different commiters, git should be configured with meaningful contact information:

+    $ git config --global user.name "Your Name"
+    $ git config --global user.email yourmail@thisdomain.com

-Now its time to checkout the helper scripts and change into the top folder.
+Now its time to checkout the helper scripts, change into the folder, and ensure that git uses rebase by default.

-    $ git clone git://github.com/FlowBox/flowbox-dev.git
     $ git clone https://github.com/FlowBox/flowbox-dev.git
     $ cd flowbox-dev
     $ git checkout -b develop origin/develop

-Since multiple persons will commit code to the project, we should configure git with the right personal contact data and rebase settings:

-    $ git config user.name "Your Name"
-    $ git config user.email yourmail@thisdomain.com
     $ git config branch.autosetuprebase always

-Lest init the git-flow (accept all default proposals) and switch back to master
+After that, we have to configure 'git-flow' (accept all default proposals) and switch back to master

     $ git flow init
     $ git checkout master

-Now we are ready for the next step.

 ### Ruby Version Manager: RVM
 The FlowBox Project is based on Ruby.
 This allows us to assure that all users